brieucdegoussencourt/Currency_Converter/README.md

 An amazing web application that allows users to convert currencies using live exchange rates.

-## WHAT?
-WHEN?
-WHY?
+## What?
+When?
+Why?

 This challenge is part of the web developer training @ [Becode](https://becode.org/fr/) - July 2024.

-Today is Friday and this exercice is the first of the BACKEND track we started at the beginning of the week.

 The aim of the project is to consolidate what we've learned so far and to develop our PHP skills on local server environment.
+For the purpopse of this challenge I used the MAMP environment (Mac, Apache, MySql, PHP).

-Here are the full [guidelines](/guidelines.md).
+Here are the full [guidelines](/guidelines.md) of the challenge.

-## LIVE SITE
+## Live Site

-Site is live [HERE](https://brieucdegoussencourt.github.io/Currency_Converter/) but as it is currently hosted on GitHub and github doesn't handle PHP you can't use the converter.
+Site is live [HERE](https://brieucdegoussencourt.github.io/Currency_Converter/) but as it is currently hosted on GitHub and GitHub doesn't handle PHP you can't use the converter.
+In order to use it you would have to run the files locally and ask me for the config.php file containing the API key.

 ## Key Features

 ### Working with a Local Server Configuration (MAMP)
 - **Local Development Environment**
-  - Uses MAMP (Mac, Apache, MySQL, PHP) to create a local server environment for development and testing.
+  - Uses `MAMP` (Mac, Apache, MySQL, PHP) to create a local server environment for development and testing.
 - **PHP Integration**
   - The `form_converter.php` file handles server-side logic and integrates with the currency conversion API.
 - **Seamless Local Testing**
   - Allows for testing and debugging of PHP scripts and AJAX interactions without deploying to a live server.
-- **Database Connectivity**
-  - Can be extended to connect to a local MySQL database for storing historical exchange rates or user preferences.
-- **Easy Configuration**
-  - MAMP provides an easy-to-configure environment with a user-friendly interface to manage the Apache server and PHP settings.

 ### Form Handling with AJAX
 - **Prevent Default Form Submission**